preambleai/prompt-injector/README.md

 **Prompt Injector** - Advanced AI Security Testing Platform by Preamble, Inc.

 *Building the future of AI security, one test at a time.*

+## 🛡️ macOS: Troubleshooting "App is Damaged and Can't Be Opened"

+If you see the error "Prompt Injector.app is damaged and can’t be opened.
+You should move it to the Trash." when opening the DMG on macOS, follow these steps:

+1. **Right-click Method (Recommended):**
+   - Right-click (or Control-click) on `Prompt Injector.app` in your Applications folder.
+   - Select **"Open"** from the context menu.
+   - In the dialog, click **"Open"** again.
+The app should now launch and be trusted for future use.

+2. **Remove Quarantine Attribute (Terminal):**
+   - Open Terminal (Applications → Utilities → Terminal)
+   - Run:
+     ```bash
+     xattr -d com.apple.quarantine "/Applications/Prompt Injector.app"
+     ```
+   - Try opening the app again.

+3. **System Settings Override:**
+   - **Ventura/Sonoma:** Go to **System Settings → Privacy & Security → Developer Tools**.
+Add the app.
+   - **Monterey/Big Sur/Catalina:** Go to **System Preferences → Security & Privacy**.
+Click the lock, then "Open Anyway" if it appears.

+> These steps are required for unsigned, open-source Electron apps distributed outside the Mac App Store.
+This is a security warning, not a real corruption.

+---